Gopal0Gupta/SoulTune-Music-Player/README.md

 # SoulTune-Music-Player
-SoulTune a music player with a lot of animated features.
+SoulTune a music player with a lot of animated features. this app plays your downloaded .mp3 and .wav from phone.
-I also added an Bar Visualizer but when i added a splash screen Bar Visualizer stopped working
+I also added an Bar Visualizer.